browserengineering/book/book/rendering-architecture.md

 Threaded interactions
 =====================

-However, that's not all.
 All this work to create a compositor thread is not just to offload some of the rendering pipeline.
-There is another, even more important, performance advantage: any operation that does not require the main thread *cannot be slowed down by it*.
-Look closely at the code we've written in the previous section to handle input events---you'll see that in these cases the main thread is not involved at all:
+There is another, even more important, performance
+advantage: any operation that does not require the main thread *cannot be slowed down by it*.
+Look closely at the code we've written in the previous section to handle input events---you'll see that in the following cases the main thread is not involved at all:

 * Interactions with browser chrome (if the click or keyboard event is not targeted at the web page)